kandersk/KeyForTwo/README.md

 Simple Keylogger application for Mac OS made in C

+Currently this displays keystrokes into the running terminal.
+Will implement an actual log later on.

 ## Libraries

 Mac OS comes with built in accessibility features that we can use in C just by including a couple libraries.